Washington Court Records

 A written request for records should contain:

-• All available details on the records sought
+- All available details on the records sought

-• The requestor’s name and contact information
+- The requester’s name and contact information

-• The date of the request
+- The date of the request

 The Department of Corrections typically responds within five business days of receiving a request.
 Note that printed copies of inmate records cost 15 cents per page, while electronic copies cost 10 cents per page.
 Persons requesting copies in an external storage device would pay the cost of the device.

 Alternatively, inquirers may find Washington inmate records by sending a written request to the Bureau of Prisons.
-The request should contain all relevant information on both the requestor and the inmate.
+The request should contain all relevant information on both the requester and the inmate.
 Send the request by mail to:

 FOIA/PA Section